vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 And I'll close with a <a href="https://vsoch.github.io/2022/wild-one/" target="_blank">post</a> that gave me strength earlier this year.

-    When someone tries to makes you feel very small, Just remember that you run mountains
+    When someone tries to make you feel very small, Just remember that you run mountains
     If they really want to touch you, they are going to have to keep up. :)